-There has never been a crime at the Falcon Institute of Health and Science, where there is evidence of prejudice based on race, religion, sexual orientation, or ethnicity.
+There has never been a crime at the Falcon Institute of Health and Science where there is evidence of prejudice based on race, religion, sexual orientation, or ethnicity.
 There has never been a crime at the Falcon Institute of Health and Science involving a weapons violation, arrest for drug abuse, liquor laws, murder, forcible or non-forcible sex offenses, or aggravated assault.
-A current crime statistic chart is available at the Admissions Office of the School and will be distributed to each student and employee by October 1st of each year.
+There has never been a fire at the Falcon Institute of Health and Science.
+At a remote instructional site, HCR Manor Care, located at 2125 Elizabeth Ave., Laureldale, PA 19606, incidents have been reported as follows by the Muhlenberg Township Police in the 2017 reporting year: two (2) incidents of sex offenses and two (2) incidents of theft.
+Of note, these incidents occurred at the facility address, none in the space utilized by Falcon Institute of Health and Science, and none affecting students or staff of Falcon Institute of Health and Science.
+A current crime statistic report and Fire Safety Report is available at the Admissions Office of the School and will be distributed to each student and employee by October 1st of each year.
+Please see attached report for further detail.